makers-for-life/makair/README.md

 **3D printable COVID-19 DIY respirator.
 Aims at helping hospitals cope with a possible shortage of professional respirators during the outbreak.**

+We are a distributed team of 50+ contributors, mostly spread through France.
+Makers, developers, university teachers, researchers and medical teams collaborated on this project.
+Our testing assembly operations are located in Nantes, France.

+If you're new there, please read the explanations below. _Your contributions are much welcome!_

 ---

 **⚠️ NOT READY YET, FURTHER INFORMATION WILL COME SHORTLY!**

 ---

-Makers, developers, university teachers / researchers and medical teams collaborated on this project.
-If you're new there, please read the explanations below. _Your contributions are much welcome!_

 **Shortcut links:**